-In June 2009, the Costa Rica Ministry of Foreign Trade, an agency of the Government of Costa Rica, granted a twelve year extension of certain income tax incentives, which were previously granted in 2002.
-The incentive tax rates expire over various years, starting in June 2017.
-We are seeking a renewal of these income tax incentives before they expire.
-Under these incentives, all of the income in Costa Rica during these twelve year incentive periods is subject to a reduced tax rate.
+In June 2017, the Costa Rica Ministry of Foreign Trade, an agency of the Government of Costa Rica, granted an extension of certain income tax incentives for an additional twelve year period, which was originally granted in 2002 and was set to expire in June 2017.
+Under these incentives, all of the income in Costa Rica is subject to a reduced tax rate.
 In order to receive the benefit of these incentives, we must hire specified numbers of employees and maintain certain minimum levels of fixed asset investment in Costa Rica.
-If we do not fulfill these conditions for any reason, our incentive could lapse, and our income in Costa Rica would be subject to taxation at higher rates, which could have a negative impact on our operating results.
+If we do not fulfill these conditions for any reason, our incentive could lapse and our income in Costa Rica would be subject to taxation at higher rates, which could have a negative impact on our operating results.
 The Costa Rica corporate income tax rate that would apply, absent the incentives, is 30% for 2017 and 2016.
-For the three months ended March 31, 2017, the reduction in income taxes was minimal primarily due to the new international corporate structure implemented on July 1, 2016.
-For the three months ended March 31, 2016, income taxes were reduced by \$8.6 million representing a benefit to diluted net income per share of \$0.11.
+For the three and six months ended June 30, 2017, the reduction in income taxes was minimal primarily due to the new international corporate structure implemented on July 1, 2016.
+For the three and six months ended June 30, 2016, income taxes were reduced by \$8.6 million and \$17.2 million representing a benefit to diluted net income per share of \$0.11 and \$0.21, respectively.